 Daniel Tsang, an independent aviation analyst, has established Aspire Aviation, which is formerly known as Airways Aviation News in July 2008.

-Daniel Tsang started writing articles about aviation a few years ago, and has earnt his name and reputation since then for his insightful coverages and his provocative stances in some times.
+Daniel Tsang has earned his name and reputation since then for his insightful coverages and his provocative stances in some times.

 Daniel Tsang’s research on Chinese carriers was also published in the March 2011 issue of “Orient Aviation“, which was distributed as bonus copies at the Asian Aerospace 2011 in Hong Kong.

 Daniel is extensively quoted by news publications and various kinds of media, including:

 - Agence France Presse (June 2011, August 2014, December 2014, January 2015, February 2015, August 2015)

 - The News Tribune (October 2011, December 2014)

 - The Seattle Times (November 2012, December 2012)

 - The Wall Street Journal (December 2013, July 2014)

 - South China Morning Post (December 2013, May 2015)